Friday, September 28, 2007

 Monday, September 03, 2007

-Moving Beyond - Vancouver textile show
+Moving Beyond: Vancouver textile show a juried exhibition

-Vancouver, BC's Surface Design Association presents its first juried exhibition, Moving Beyond.
+Vancouver's Surface Design Association presents its first juried exhibition, Moving Beyond.
+The show runs Sept.
+6-27, 2007.

-Venues include five locations in Gastown and Granville Island: Urbanity, Button Button, SAWA Tea & Craft, Textile Content Studio and Mooncruise.
+Venues include five locations in Gastown and Granville Island: Urbanity, Button Button, SAWA Tea & Craft, Textile Content Studio and Mooncruise

 The exhibition showcases diverse, original and innovative textile art by BC members of the SDA.